 7. NWDAF containing MTLF retrieves the NF profile of the NWDAF containing AnLF from NRF and gets NWDAF containing AnLF's Vendor ID from the NF profile.
 NWDAF containing MTLF verifies that the NWDAF containing AnLF's Vendor ID in the request message is same as the Vendor ID in its NF profile and is included in the Interoperability ID for the Analytics ID.

-Editor's Note: It is FFS whether MTLF can also verify the Vendor ID of the AnLF based on the authentication procedure for the AnLF.
+NOTE 1a: Whether MTLF can also verify the Vendor ID of the AnLF based on the authentication procedure for the AnLF is not addressed in the present document.

 If verification is successful, NWDAF containing MTLF determines the ML model to be shared for the requested Analytics ID and stored the NF instance ID of NWDAF containing AnLF as part of allowed NF instance list for the ML model.